 Take your favorite piece of scripture.
 Remember the reason it touched you.
 Do you still recite it with the same passion you had when it became your favorite verse?

 My life verse is Romans 8:28, “In all things God works for the good of those who love Him and are called according to His purpose.”
 In order for me to keep it real, I’ve paraphrased it.
 This single verse has given me the courage to step out on faith when I was sure that I wouldn’t be able to complete the task.
 It has allowed me to quit beating myself up when I don’t quite live up to my own expectations.
 My paraphrase is, “I cannot mess up anything so bad that God can’t make something good out of it as long as I am doing it out of love for Him and I’ve made sure He’s called me to that purpose.”
-I’ve memorized it as a good translation, but my personal paraphrase allows me to make it my own, it becomes active and powerful in my life rather than just another catchy memory verse.
+I’ve memorized the complete Biblical version, but my personal paraphrase allows me to make it my own, it becomes active and powerful in my life rather than just another catchy memory verse.

 My speedy turn made me want to examine how I look at every verse of scripture, not just my favorite verse.
 I want to be sure I’m not skimming over or making assumptions about any Word my Father has spoken.
 I pray as we read His love letter we’ll remember that every line was inspired by the Creator and Master of the Universe.
 Every “dot and tittle” deserves our full attention because it is the very breath of God.

 because they trust in you.

 will guard your hearts and your minds in Christ Jesus.